kolkhis/tech-notes/linux/misc.md

 ### Hard Links and File Deletion
 When you delete a file in Linux, it's not actually deleted.

 The inode (index node) pointer to that file is deleted.
 The file is still there on the disk.

+You'd need to manually overwrite/stripe over the data to remove it.
+Without manually overwriting the data, forensic tools would be able to recover the data.

 This is why hard links can exist when the original file is deleted.
 They're still pointing to a valid block of memory on the disk.